directus/directus/docs/guides/installation/iis.md

 # IIS (Internet Information Services)
-Deploying directus to IIS will require [iisnode](https://github.com/Azure/iisnode), an entrypoint file, and some specific web.config sonfigurations
+Deploying directus to IIS will require [iisnode](https://github.com/Azure/iisnode), an entrypoint file, and some specific web.config configurations.

 # iisnode
 iisnode can be downloaded from the [azure/iisnode releases](https://github.com/Azure/iisnode/releases) page.